leuka-art/Building-up-to-a-transformer/README.md

 I implemented multiclass logistic regression from first principles using numpy.
 Logistic regression builds on top of linear models by using softmax as well as an example of a model with no closed form solution, hence the use of gradient descent.

-The objective was to understand how multiclass classification works mathematically by implementing each component manually, including the forward pass, softmax activation, cross-entropy loss and gradient descent optimisation.
+The objective was to understand how multiclass classification works mathematically by implementing each component manually, including the forward pass, softmax, cross entropy loss and gradient descent optimisation.

 I built and discussed the following:
-- Multiclass logistic regression
+- Multiclass logistic regression trained using gradient descent
-- Vectorised implementation using NumPy
+- Vectorised implementation in NumPy
 - Numerically stable softmax
 - Cross-entropy loss
-- Gradient descent optimisation
-- One-hot encoded labels
 - Training loss visualisation
 - Classification accuracy evaluation